-PangaeaNet PangaeaNet is a safe platform on the Internet, where youths can share their art works and send messages using Picton & Language Grid.
+"Gengoro", the translation PangaeaNet PangaeaNet is a safe platform on the Internet, where youths can share their art works and send messages using Picton & Language Grid.
 There are 4 layers; "House, Village, Country and Earth", and youths can go from "House" to the "Earth" with 4 clicks.
 For security reasons, youth uses one-time password every time to login to PangaeaNet.

-Webcam Webcam connects multiple Pangaea Activity sites around the world, in real time.
+Each youth has his or her own House Webcam Webcam connects multiple Pangaea Activity sites around the world, in real time.
 Youths in different places and time zones get connected and play.
 All youths get to play also as team members with counterpart rather than competing site vs. site as opponents.
-The game contents are built, as where youths can earn points when they show empathy to opponents or consider their culture By directly interacting through the Webcam, youths deepen mutual understanding and interests, and grow a stronger connection.
+The game contents are built, as where youths can earn points when they show empathy to opponents or consider their culture.
+By directly interacting through the Webcam, youths deepen mutual understanding and interests, and grow a stronger connection.